mappls-api/mapmyindia-map-react-native-beta/README.md

 Powered with India's most comprehensive and robust mapping functionalities.
 **Now Available**  for Srilanka, Nepal, Bhutan and Bangladesh

-1. For full documentation contact MapmyIndia here:
+1. For further information contact MapmyIndia here:
 Email: [apisupport@mapmyindia.com](mailto:apisupport@mapmyindia.com).
 2. You can get your api key to be used in this document here: [https://www.mapmyindia.com/api/signup](https://www.mapmyindia.com/api/signup)
 3. The beta code is provided to help you understand the basic functionality of MapmyIndia maps APIs working on React Native development platform.